7.12 First Nations Health Benefits (Plan W)

 General Policy Description

-Plan W covers eligible prescription drugs, certain over-the-counter (OTC) medications, and some medical supplies/devices for eligible members of the First Nations Health Authority (FNHA).
+Plan W covers eligible prescription drugs, certain over-the-counter (OTC) medications, and some medical supplies/devices for First Nations Health Authority (FNHA) clients.

 Policy Details